Skip to content Skip to sidebar Skip to footer

 What’s Inside Mite Shampoo?

-Some shampoos use ingredients like sulfur or selenium sulfide.
-These help treat both the mites and any fungus or bacteria that may have joined the party.
+There are things in some shampoos, like sulfur or selenium sulfide.
+In addition to killing the mites, these also kill any fungus or bacteria that may have joined the party.

 There are also gentler, natural options.
 You might find tea tree oil, colloidal oatmeal, or aloe vera.
-These soothe itchy skin and help it heal.
+These soothe itchy skin and promote healing.
 If your dog has sensitive skin, these milder options can be a great choice.

 More Than Just Mite Control